Alexander Berry: Voyage of the City of Edinburgh

-There was no cargo available to take from Sydney back to the Cape, so Berry accepted a government job to evacuate settlers from Norfolk Island to Hobart.
-The timber he was promised in payment was unavailable, so he decided to go to Fiji to load a cargo of sandalwood.
-He also visited New Zealand, to drop off a Māori who was returning from a visit to England.
+Business dealings with the New South Wales Rum Corps

+Upon arrival in Sydney, Berry became acquainted with the officers of the Rum Corps, who were running a cartel on trade into the colony of New South Wales.
+He allotted his cargo of 22,000 gallons of spirits to them and dined with their leaders, Captain John Macarthur and Major George Johnston.
+He did not interfere when they conducted the Rum Rebellion, where the Rum Corps mutinied and detained the Governor of New South Wales, William Bligh, which occurred while Berry was in Sydney.
+In return, Berry was offered a £2,000 contract by the officers to transport settlers and convicts from Norfolk Island to Van Diemen's Land.
+Although Berry completed the job, he demanded £3,600 for it and refused to accept a lesser payment in cash.
+Berry then decided to go to Fiji to obtain a cargo of sandalwood.
+Even though he was taken as a hostage by chief at Taveuni, he was later released and able to acquire 50 tonnes of sandalwood.

-The Boyd massacre
+Rescuing survivors the Boyd massacre

-In 1809, while the vessel was loading cargo at the Bay of Islands, New Zealand, news came through of the massacre of the crew and passengers of the ship Boyd by local Māori.
+In 1809, Berry sailed from Fiji and stopped at the Bay of Islands in New Zealand to load a cargo of spars.
+News came through of the massacre of the crew and passengers of the ship Boyd by local Māori at nearby Whangaroa.
 The City of Edinburgh, with Berry, set sail for Whangaroa, where he rescued four survivors and the ship's papers by holding two chiefs hostage.
 He wrote in a letter to Governor Macquarie that he released the chiefs because "there was no opportunity of sending the chiefs to Port Jackson" (i.e. Sydney).
 He wrote in the Edinburgh Magazine that he had released them on condition that they lose their rank with their people, although he never expected that to happen.

 Shipwreck of the City of Edinburgh

-Berry sailed eastwards from New Zealand with his cargo to the Cape of Good Hope, however a broken rudder forced him to make repairs in Valparaiso, and then travel to Lima.
-He found a buyer for his cargo, and secured another cargo from Guayaquil for Cadiz and began the journey in 1811.
+Berry sailed eastwards from New Zealand with his cargo to the Cape of Good Hope, however a broken rudder forced him to make repairs in Valparaíso, and then travel to Lima.
+He found a buyer for his cargo, and secured another cargo from Guayaquil for Cádiz and began the journey in 1811.
 After calling in at Rio de Janeiro Berry was forced to abandon the City of Edinburgh during storms near the Azores.
 He made his way to Lisbon, Portugal.
-It was on the trip from Lisbon to Cádiz that he met Edward Wollstonecraft.
+It was on the trip from Lisbon to Cádiz that he met the English businessman Edward Wollstonecraft.

+Partnership with Edward Wollstonecraft

 Wollstonecraft proceeded to London as Berry's agent, and Berry remained for a time in Cádiz before also proceeding to London.
+Berry set up a partnership with Wollstonecraft (Berry and Wollstonecraft) and they decided to become merchants in New South Wales.

+Berry's early business partner in the vessel City of Edinburgh, Francis Shortt, claimed that Berry's partnership with Wollstonecraft was invalid.
+Shortt had been declared insolvent and died in 1828 before the case was settled.